ksdavidc/digitalgardenforJrCoders/src/site/notes/Prep Notes/Miscellaneous/Scrolling platformer using admonitions.md

 ~~~
 ```

-after, this is the rest of step 1's code.
+The rest of Step 1's code goes after this.
 ```ad-scratch
 ~~~
 if <touching [Platform v]?> then